 “If you’re a woman over 35, no one is going to hand you a free pass,” the actress-turned-filmmaker recently told IndieWire.
 “You have to work your ass off.
 That’s what I am doing now.”

 The determination led her to complete “Prevenge,” a black-as-night horror-comedy in which she also stars.
 Lowe plays the heavily pregnant Ruth, who has recently lost her partner (and the baby’s father) in a seriously weird climbing accident.
-And while Ruth isn’t necessarily bent on revenge, her unborn child sure is, and the expectant mother comes to believe that her little bundle of joy is telling her to take out the people reasonable for the death of the daddy-to-be.
+And while Ruth isn’t necessarily bent on revenge, her unborn child sure is, and the expectant mother comes to believe that her little bundle of joy is telling her to take out the people responsible for the death of the daddy-to-be.
 It’s funny and sick and weird – exactly the mixture Lowe had in mind.

 The multi-hyphenate previously co-wrote “Sightseers” alongside filmmaker Ben Wheatley – which should give audiences a pretty good idea of her brand of horror and comedy – and she’s appeared in films like “Hot Fuzz” and “Kill List,” along with beefier roles in UK series “Garth Marenghi’s Darkplace” and “Horrible Histories.”